build-on-aws/content/tutorials/eks-cluster-load-balancer-ipv4/index.md

   uid: 2491b69e-449e-44ea-affd-1d1c2d7437cf
 ```

-Optionally, if you do **not** already have an IAM role set-up, or you receive an error, the following command will create the IAM Role along with the service account names “aws-load-balancer-controller”.
+Optionally, if you do **not** already have an IAM role set up, or you receive an error, the following command will create the IAM Role along with the service account names “aws-load-balancer-controller”.
 Note that you must have an [OpenID Connect (OIDC) endpoint](https://docs.aws.amazon.com/eks/latest/userguide/enable-iam-roles-for-service-accounts.html?sc_channel=el&sc_campaign=appswave&sc_content=eks-cluster-load-balancer-ipv4&sc_geo=mult&sc_country=mult&sc_outcome=acq) associated with your cluster before you run these commands.

 First, download the IAM policy: